Story at a glance:

 KLA and Solatube are in the business of managing daylight.
 But there’s also such a thing as too much natural light.

 “We’ve all been in a room with tons of glass windows, where no one sits in this one spot where all the heat is going.
-It’s about using glass in the appropriate places,” Gregory says.
+It’s about using glass in the appropriate places,” says David Gregory, senior architectural support specialist at Kingspan Light + Air (KLA) and Solatube International.
 “It’s about managing the daylight in such a way so you maximize the natural light you bring into the building without sacrificing that space for it.”